2021 Big 12 Championship Game: Oklahoma State

 Led by head coach Mike Gundy in his 17th season, Oklahoma State entered the season with a narrow defeat of FCS-ranked Missouri State.
 They followed up with another narrow comeback win against Tulsa after scoring three touchdowns in the fourth quarter alone, and then took to the road for their first away game against Boise State, which resulted in a one-point win for the Cowboys.
 They faced their first conference opponent the following week, No. 25 Kansas State, and the Cowboys pulled the upset to move to 4–0 and jump into the rankings at No. 19.
 Oklahoma State then faced No. 21 Baylor, whom they defeated by ten points, which led into a bye week.
 The Cowboys then travelled to No. 25 Texas, overcoming an early deficit to win by eight and vault themselves into the top ten, at No. 8.
 Another road game saw Oklahoma State drop their first game of the year, as they lost to Iowa State by three points.
 The Cowboys rebounded with a dominant win over Kansas, and held West Virginia to a field goal the following week in a three-touchdown win.
 They continued on their win streak with another dominant win, this time over TCU, and followed with a shutout win in their final away game of the season against Texas Tech; this victory clinched them a spot in the championship game.
 They finished their season with a four-point home win against No. 10 Oklahoma, their first win in the rivalry series since an overtime victory in 2014.
 The Cowboys, ranked No. 5, also had a potential College Football Playoff spot on the line, where they needed a win in the Big 12 Championship coupled with either an Alabama loss in the SEC Championship, a Michigan loss in the Big Ten Championship, or a Cincinnati loss in the AAC Championship to get into the Top 4.
+However, given the CFP Committee's alleged bias against Group of 5 teams, it is possible that a 12-1 Oklahoma State would have jumped a 13-0 Cincinnati for the 4th Playoff spot.